G-RTOS/GeMRTOS/INDEX.md

 The processor with an internal identification register CPUID equal to 1:

-resets the GeMRTOS controller and the rest of the processors: sets R\_PRC\_RST register to 0 by executing a GeMRTOS\_CMD\_RST\_GeMRTOS instruction.
+-   resets the GeMRTOS controller and the rest of the processors: set R\_PRC\_RST register to 0 by executing a GeMRTOS\_CMD\_RST\_GeMRTOS instruction.
 The internal registers of the GeMRTOS controller are set to their initial values and the processors with CPUID different from 1 are reset.

-gets access to the critical section of the GeMRTOS controller: to avoid consistency errors when data structures and linked lists are initialized.
+-   gets access to the critical section of the GeMRTOS controller: to avoid consistency errors when data structures and linked lists are initialized.

-initializes data structures: all the data structures of the computer program are created with their initial values.
+-   initializes data structures: all the data structures of the computer program are created with their initial values.

-initializes linked lists: all linked lists are created in their initial states.
+-   initializes linked lists: all linked lists are created in their initial states.

-initializes interrupt and idle tasks: creates the interrupt task associating the ISR of each device interrupt request (DIRQ).
+-   initializes interrupt and idle tasks: creates the interrupt task associating the ISR of each device interrupt request (DIRQ).
 An idle task is created for each processor of the system.

-executes the main routine (main()) defined in the user program.
+-   executes the main routine (main()) defined in the user program.
 The user initializes and creates the user tasks and interrupt tasks in this routine.

-The rest of the processors of the plurality of processors 110-112:
+> The rest of the processors:

-assign an unique stack for each processor of the system.
+-   assign an unique stack for each processor of the system.

-wait until the R\_PRC\_RST register is equal to CPUID – 1.
+-   wait until the R\_PRC\_RST register is equal to CPUID – 1.

-get the critical section: processors are synchronized to start the execution of user tasks requesting the critical section of the GeMRTOS controller.
+-   get the critical section: processors are synchronized to start the execution of user tasks requesting the critical section of the GeMRTOS controller.

-assign the value of CPUID to the R\_PRC\_RST register.
+-   assign the value of CPUID to the R\_PRC\_RST register.
 This assignment enables the next processor to start its configuration.

 When the initialization section is executed, the start task section is executed.